FinweLtd/doc-livesync-all/docs/user_guide/workflows.md

 ## Camera Path Normalization

+Normalization converts a camera path's coordinates to another coordinate space with given reference points.

 ### How to use path normalization?

 1. Use a cam path that's not already normalized to same real-world coordinates.